 Loss of limbs

-Vermont law states that the extra benefits you receive while living on the farm, such as your housing, fuel, or electricity, should be included in your average weekly wage calculation.
-This means that if you lose these benefits, the insurer must compensate you by adding more money to your benefits check.
+Vermont law states that the extra benefits you receive while living on the farm should be included in your average weekly wage calculation.
+If you lose these benefits, the insurer must compensate you by adding more money to your benefits check.
 We can help you claim this money back if we discover that the insurer has been paying you less than they should.
-It’s important that we fix it before you are paid a permanent impairment settlement, which is based on your average weekly wage and compensation rate.

-Can I Get Workers’ Compensation if I’m Not a US Citizen?
+Workers’ Compensation if you are NOT a US Citizen

 If you are a legal employee, you are entitled to claim workers’ compensation for workplace injuries and illnesses.
-You do not have to be a citizen or a permanent resident (a green card holder).
 Being a legal employee means that you are getting a paycheck and your employee is withholding employment taxes on your behalf.
 If you are being paid cash “under the table”, then you are not a legal employee and you cannot claim workers’ compensation.

 How Can We Help You?